pytorch/tutorials/intermediate_source/FSDP_adavnced_tutorial.rst

 Intializing FSDP Model on Device
 --------------------------------
-While there are multiple ways to initialize your model in FSDP, with 1.12 we have an optimal method for initializing most models by streaming the model layers onto the GPU to avoid any OOM issues, while at the same time leveraging the speed of the GPU to initialize many times faster vs on CPU, device_id moves the model from CPU to GPU:
+In 1.12, FSDP supports a `device_id` argument meant to initialize input CPU module on the device given by `device_id`.
+This is useful when the entire model does not fit on a single GPU, but fits in a host's CPU memory.
+When `device_id` is specified, FSDP will move the model to the specified device on a per-FSDP unit basis, avoiding GPU OOM issues while initializing several times faster than CPU-based initialization:

 .. code-block:: python